310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Midori sigh %}
-What’re you on about… She’s just a little kid, y’know… And I’m pretty sure she only likes me for my looks…
+What’re you on about… She’s just a little kid, y’know… I’m pretty sure she only likes me for my looks…

 It’s like I can barely get my point across with her… it really makes you think of a certain someone—
 {% endbubble %}